shippableSamples/deploy-kubernetes-runsh-kubectl/README.md

 A simple Node JS application with unit tests and coverage reports using mocha and istanbul.
+This demonstrates the following features:
-It does a docker build once CI passes and then pushes the image to Docker Hub.
-Upon every successful Every time push to Docker Hub, it is automatically deployed to a TEST environment in a Kubernetes cluster running on Amazon EC2.
+* Performing a docker build after CI passes, then pushes image to Docker Hub
+* Upon successful push to Docker Hub, automatically deploy image to a TEST environment in a Kubernetes cluster running on Amazon EC2
+* Deployment to Kubernetes cluster using `kubectl` CLI via `runSh` job type

 ## Run CI for this repo on Shippable
 * Fork this repo into your source code account (e.g. GitHub)